MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Restore-SPODeletedContainer.md

 ## SYNOPSIS

-Recovers a deleted container from the Recycle Bin.
+Recovers a deleted Container from the Recycle Bin.

 ## SYNTAX